Alexander Spatari/Moment/Getty images

 Solar energy in California may help lower your electric bills

-Tax credits and rebates are just one way you can save money when installing a solar system.
-You can also expect to make electricity bill savings each month by using solar energy to power your home.
+Tax credits and rebates are just one way to save money when installing a solar system.
+You can also expect to earn electricity bill savings each month by using solar energy to power your home.

 Depending on your level of energy independence, you have the potential to save over $1,700 on your annual electricity bill by using solar energy.
 A solar panel system with a solar battery or solar generator for backup will provide you with the most off-grid independence.
 Even if you’re only able to reduce your traditional electricity use by half, you could still save more than $800 per year.

-With the average California solar system costing $19,650, you could break even on your investment in as few as eight years.
+With the average California solar system costing $17,350, you could break even on your investment in about seven years.

 How to buy solar panels in California

-Solar panels are a significant investment, and just like with any large purchase, it’s important to research your options ahead of time.
-A few things to consider when shopping for the best solar panels include:
+Solar panels are a significant investment, and just as with any large purchase, it’s important to research your options ahead of time.
+A few things to consider when shopping for the best solar panels of 2023 include:

 - Roof angle, condition, and age: According to the U.S. Department of Energy, solar panels are most effective on south-facing roofs with a slope of 15 to 40 degrees.
 If your roof is old or will need a replacement soon, you should wait for your new roof before installing solar panels.

 - Amount of sunlight: The more your solar panels are exposed to direct sun, the more money you can save on electricity.
-California gets a lot of sunshine, but consider any structures that may block the sun from reaching your solar panels, such as large trees or buildings.
+Consider removing any structures that may block sunlight from reaching your solar panels, such as large trees or buildings.

-To learn more about solar panels in California, give us a call at the number on your screen.
+To learn more about the best solar panels in California, give us a call at the number on your screen.

 The future of energy is solar in California